tytydraco/yessleep/out/Dont_Fall_For_This_Housing_Scam.md

 She finished off her coffee and let out a huge sigh as she reclined back into her seat.

 We parted ways and I headed home and crashed down onto my mattress which felt a little bit softer than it always had.
 My siblings cries rang through my ears like a familiar lullaby.
 I pulled out my phone and had a message from Laura.
 "Thanks for coming and hearing my story.
-I really enjoyed today.
-You free next week? x"
+I really enjoyed today xx"

 I went to my photos app and started scrolling through the same images that I had spent so long obsessing over.
 I admired the picture of the house one last time and reluctantly sent it to the digital landfill.
 Then my phone started ringing and it seemed to be vibrating with a strange urgency.
 I recognised the number immediately as it was the same one from the image of the property description on my screen.